fdobrotv/kstu_pi_cargo_delivery_qualification_work/HELP.md

     npm i -g next
     npx create-next-app@latest
         Ok to proceed? (y) y
-        ✔ What is your project named? … touristagency-front ✔ Would you like to use TypeScript? … No / Yes ✔ Would you like to use ESLint? … No / Yes
+        ✔ What is your project named? … cargodelivery-front ✔ Would you like to use TypeScript? … No / Yes ✔ Would you like to use ESLint? … No / Yes
         ✔ Would you like to use Tailwind CSS? … No / Yes